sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image31.png "image_tooltip")

+(Subset of the commit history)

+As of 14th October 2020 234 commits have been made to this repository.

 <p id="gdcalert32" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image32.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert33">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>